haleydave/CompArchFinal/README.md

 R type operations are the simplest to handle.
 The opcode is simply 000, so once the control unit sees that, it passes on the function  to the alu, which then performs the operation denoted in the two source registers and stores the result in the destination register.
 ![image](https://user-images.githubusercontent.com/38709917/168491536-6f74e0a3-f978-4419-b288-65a839cb0ff4.png)

+This is a J type operation.
+The opcode for this is 101, this jumps the PC to that point in memory.
 ![image](https://user-images.githubusercontent.com/38709917/168491545-2ab866b1-af08-4437-b6bf-146959959baf.png)